swissredcross/fullstack-developer-challenge/README.md

 }
 ```

-### Content
+#### Content

--   [ ] List the ten most popular first names from your municipality of residence
+-   [ ] List the ten most popular first names (m/f) from your municipality of residence
       -   [ ] Use the [Swiss Post open data API](https://swisspost.opendatasoft.com/explore/dataset/vornamen_proplz/api/) for first names
+      -   [ ] Display the first name in the listing
+      -   [ ] Sort according to the popularity of the name DESC
--  [ ]  Display a male/female filter for selecting different genders
+-  [ ] Implement a gender filter
+    -  [ ] The user can choose male or female in the list
+    -  [ ] If the user chooses male, only male names are displayed
+    -  [ ] If the user chooses female, only female names are displayed

 #### Footer
 -   [ ] Integrate the following address into the footer